 Every whitewater experience begins with an orientation session led by a professional guide.
 You’ll learn about the equipment, paddling tips and techniques, and everything you need to stay safe as you paddle down the rapids.

 Once you are in your raft or kayak, you’ll be pulled up a conveyor belt to the top reservoir.
 From there, you’ll go down either the recreational or competition channel.
-The recreational channel will be slower and designed for people new to the sport.
-The competition channel will have a higher thrill level and require more advanced paddling skills.
+Each offers a unique whitewater experience.

 Do I have to bring my own equipment?
 For rafting, Love’s tubing and body boarding, the center will provide all the equipment you need – rafts, tubes, boards, paddles, lifejackets (PFDs) and helmets.
 Whitewater kayakers may either bring their own gear or rent ours (in addition to purchasing a pass).

 Where can I buy a RIVERSPORT Rapids pass?
-Season and day passes can be purchased online or at Guest Services in the Boathouse District.
+Season memberships and day passes can be purchased online or at Guest Services in the whitewater center.

 Will I have to pay if I just want to come down and watch?
-The whitewater center has open viewing areas that will be accessible free of charge; parking is $5 and all proceeds are used to benefit youth outreach and community programs of the RIVERSPORT Foundation.
+The whitewater center has open viewing areas that will be accessible free of charge.

 How old do you have to be?
-Whitewater rafting and kayaking will be available for guests ages 8+ as long as they fit in a standard PFD.
+Whitewater rafting and kayaking are available for guests ages 8+ as long as they fit in a standard PFD.